johncobb/avr_328p_usart/README.md

 ## Building an AVR application to communicate with the USART peripheral
 This project walks you through the process building an AVR application to exercise the usart peripheral on the ATMega328p microcontroller.
+The USART peripheral can be used to interface with many different types of sensors, modems, ic(s), and microcontrollers.
+Refer to your microcontroller's datasheet to determine optiomal baud rate to ensure maximum data rate and minimal error rate.

 ### Prerequisites: